KIT-IBPT/vinegar/doc/getting_started/environment.rst

 Configuring GRUB 2
 ------------------

-In order to configure GRUB, we have to create to configuration files.
+In order to configure GRUB, we have to create two configuration files.
 The first file has the same content for all systems.
 Its main purpose is to setup some basic things that are shared for all configurations and load a second, system-specific file.